w3c/trace-context/trace_context/security.md

 ## Denial of service

-When distributed tracing is enabled on a service with a public API and naively continues any trace with the sampling flag set, a malicious attacker could overwhelm an application with tracing overhead, forge trace ID collisions that make monitoring data unusable, or run up your tracing bill with your SaaS tracing vendor.
+When distributed tracing is enabled on a service with a public API and naively continues any trace with the `recorded` flag set, a malicious attacker could overwhelm an application with tracing overhead, forge `trace-id` collisions that make monitoring data unusable, or run up your tracing bill with your SaaS tracing vendor.

 Tracing vendors and platforms should account for these situations and make sure that checks and balances are in place to protect denial of monitoring by malicious or badly authored callers.

+One examples of such protection may be different tracing behavior for authenticated and unauthenticated requests.
+Various rate limiters for data recording can also be implemented.

 ## Other risks